INFOGRAPHICS: February 2020 CREB City And Region Market Reports

-And just like that we’re entering the last month of the first quarter of 2019!
-Here are the latest housing market updates for areas covered by the Calgary Real Estate Board (CREB)!
+We are now steadily moving into the month of March, and here are the latest housing market updates for areas covered by the Calgary Real Estate Board (CREB)!

 As noted by CREB chief economist Ann-Marie Lurie,